NAMI Homefront – Classes for Friends and Family of Military Service Members and Veterans

 Recovery is a journey and there is hope for all families and Service Members/Veterans dealing with a mental illness and the invisible wounds of war like PTSD.
 You can experience compassion and reinforcement from people who relate to your experiences.
 Through your participation, you have the opportunity to help others grow.

-We encourage you to attend one of our Family support groups or a support group specifically for military families.
-You can find a list of our family support groups by clicking here: Family Support Group
+We encourage you to attend one of our family support groups or a support group specifically for military families.

 For more information about Homefront, please call us our office at 713-970-4419.